 “It has been a delight working with Rachel and Liz at Slee Blackwell.
 As a long term fundraiser for the NSPCC I know how child abuse can devastate lives and how the NSPCC can help.
 Rachel and Liz’s work supporting victims legally is another part of the complex set of needs of abuse victims.
 It is wonderful that their experience at work, together with their compassion, led them to set up this successful (if painful!) fundraising event for us.’

 Anna Keir, NSPCC fundraising manager for Somerset, added:

 “The NSPCC relies on fundraising events to carry on our work protecting children, be it through our helplines or schools programmes.
 I’d like to thank Slee Blackwell and all the cyclists for their generous support, as well as everyone that has donated.
 The money helps the NSPCC continue their fight for every childhood.”

 You can still donate to Break the Cycle.
 Just go to: https://www.justgiving.com/fundraising/SleeBlackwellBreakTheCycle

 More information on the NSPCC can be found at www.nspcc.org.uk.
-Further details of our abuse services can be found at www.abusecompensation.co.uk.
+Further details of our the services offered by our Devon & Somerset child abuse lawyers can be found at www.abusecompensation.co.uk.
 We also have a specialist CICA criminal injury site that contains lots of useful information about how to pursue a CICA claim.